Chris44442/de10nano/README.md

 ### Build the u-boot bootloader

-Some versions of U-boot don't seem to work properly on the DE10-Nano, so it is recommended to stick with the version stated below.
+Some versions of u-boot don't seem to work properly on the DE10-Nano, so it is recommended to stick with the version stated below.

 Make sure CROSS_COMPILE variable is still set in the environment.